frederic-perez/AmE-dictionary/data/dictionary.md

 __brachistochrone__ _n_ The curve between two points through which a body moves under the force of gravity in a shorter time than for any other curve; the path of quickest descent.
 __bracing swim__
 __bracken__ _n_ :two: A cluster of ferns or shrubs.
-__bracket__ _n_ :two::hammer: _Free bus travel led to greater use of public transport by people in the older age bracket._ _I want to break into that world-class bracket._
+__bracket__ _n_ :three::hammer: __7__ A treelike diagram showing the matchups between competitors in different rounds of a tournament. _I want to break into that world-class bracket._ _Free bus travel led to greater use of public transport by people in the older age bracket._
 __bracketology__ _n_ _Daily bracketology updates._
 __brackish__ _adj_ :four: __1__ /BRACK-ish/ Brackish is typically used to mean “somewhat salty,” and most often describes water or bodies of water, such as rivers, lakes, and estuaries.
 Slightly salty (especially from containing a mixture of seawater and fresh water). _Syn_ briny _A brackish lagoon._ _Brackish water._ _The mangrove swamp is home to many species of plants and animals that thrive in brackish water._ __2__ Distasteful and unpleasant; spoiled by mixture. _A thin brackish gruel._
 __bradypnea__ _n_ Abnormally slow breathing.